lsst/daf_relation/doc/lsst.daf.relation/index.rst

 To simplify things, this package chooses to prohibit most kinds of `Relation` and operation extensibility:

+- custom `Relation` subclasses must be `MarkerRelation` subclasses;
-- custom `Relation`, `BinaryOperation`, and column expression subclasses are not permitted;
+- custom `BinaryOperation` and column expression subclasses are not permitted;
-- custom subclasses of `UnaryOperation` are restricted to subclasses of the more limited `RowFilter`, `Reordering`, and `Marker` intermediate interfaces.
+- custom subclasses of `UnaryOperation` are restricted to subclasses of the more limited `RowFilter` and `Reordering` intermediate interfaces.

 These prohibitions are enforced by ``__init_subclass__`` checks in the abstract base classes.

 .. note::
-   `Relation` is actually a `typing.Protocol`, not (just) an ABC, and the concrete `LeafRelation`, `UnaryOperationRelation`, and `BinaryOperationRelation` classes actually inherit from `BaseRelation` while satisfying the `Relation` interface only in a structural subtyping sense.
+   `Relation` is actually a `typing.Protocol`, not (just) an ABC, and the concrete `LeafRelation`, `UnaryOperationRelation`, `BinaryOperationRelation`, and `MarkerRelation` classes actually inherit from `BaseRelation` while satisfying the `Relation` interface only in a structural subtyping sense.
    This allows various `Relation` attribute interfaces (e.g. `Relation.engine`) to be implemented as either true properties or dataclass fields, and it should be invisible to users except in the rare case that they need to perform a runtime `isinstance` check with the `Relation` type itself, not just a specific concrete `Relation` subclass: in this case `BaseRelation` must be used instead of `Relation`.

 The standard approach to designs like this in object oriented programming is the Visitor Pattern, which in this case would involve a base class or suite of base classes for algorithms or engines with a method for each possible relation-tree node type (relations, operations, column expressions); these would be invoked by a method on each node interface whose concrete implementations call the corresponding algorithm or engine method.